Request an Appointment

 • Accumulated over a minimum of 3 days with everyday strongly recommended

-• Incorporate aerobic and resistance training exercises as well as yoga/gentle stretching for added benefits
+• Incorporate aerobic and resistance training exercises and prenatal yoga or gentle stretching

-• Pelvic floor muscle training (if deemed appropriate by your physiotherapist)
+• Pelvic floor muscle training/strengthening (if deemed appropriate by your pelvic floor physiotherapist)

 • Maintain adequate nutrition/hydration – drink water before, during and after physical activity